-- Always wash your hands thoroughly with a mild soap, rinse completely, and dry with a lint-free towel before touching your lenses. - You should avoid the use of soaps containing cold cream, lotion, or cosmetics before handling your lenses.
+- Always wash your hands thoroughly with a mild soap, rinse completely, and dry with a lint-free towel before touching your lenses. - DO NOT touch your contact lenses with your fingers or hands if they are not completely clean, because tiny lens scratches may occur, causing unclear vision and/or injury to your eye. - You should avoid the use of soaps containing cold cream, lotion, or cosmetics before handling your lenses.
 These substances may come into contact with the lenses and interfere with successful wearing.

+DO NOT get cosmetics, lotions, soaps, creams, deodorants, or sprays in your eyes or on your lenses.
 It is best to put on your lenses before putting on makeup.